ErikEJ/erikej.github.io/_posts/2023-08-31-from-database-to-ef-core-webapi-via-cli.md

 ### Install SDKs & tools

-First, install the SDKs and tools needed for this:
+First, install the SDKs and tools needed for this, staring with the .NET 6 SDK:

 [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

-Check that the SDK is installed by typing:
+Check that the .NET 6 SDK is installed by typing:

 ```bash
 dotnet --list-sdks